DimasKama/Webcam/README.md

 # The hostname that clients should use to connect to the Webcam server.
 Leave blank to use the address, that player is connected to Minecraft with.
 Can be a simple address or an address with port.
 This will override configured values on backend server's
 host=
 ```

+## License

+This mod is licensed under **No Unauthorized Distribution License**, which full text can be found at https://github.com/DimasKama/Webcam/blob/master/LICENSE.md

+### Summary

+- **Modpacks:** You can use this mod in modpacks, but you must not include its files directly.
+Instead, list it as a dependency (mod reference) that points to an official download source.

+- **For Devs:** You’re allowed to create addons or integrate support for the mod, but you must not copy any of its code.
+Instead, make it an external dependency that gets downloaded from an official source.

+- **Redistribution Limits:** You cannot re-upload or share the mod’s code or compiled files publicly without the author’s explicit permission.
+Forking for personal use is okay, but distributing a compiled fork is not allowed.

+- **Personal Use:** You may use and modify the mod for personal use, but any changes must remain private and not be shared publicly.

+- **Official Download Requirement:** Any dependency or modpack reference must point to the official download sources provided by the author.